KieranHillier/Interactive_3D_Globe/README.md

 # Interactive-3D-Globe

-Demonstrates Ontarios global outreach by displaying internationally based companies that have major offices in Ontario
+Displays international companies that have a major office in Ontario